Martyn Pig: Aunty Jean

 Aunty Jean is Martyn's aunt.
-She is very strict; Martyn eventually has to live with her because of the death of his father.
+She is very strict; Martyn eventually has to live with her because of after the death of his mother, his aunt wanted to have the guardianship of Martyn, but his dad got it.
 Martyn dislikes her.
 She is described to have blue crispy hair and a very scary personality.
 Martyn often has nightmares about Jean and doesn’t want to live with her.
-At the end of the book, however, it turns out better than he thought.
+At the end of the book it turns out better than he thought.

 Dean West

 Dean is Alex's boyfriend.
 He is described as having a lank blonde-coloured ponytail, pasty skin and washy eyes.
 He has a very negative personality, rides his motorcycle frequently and wears black leather.
 He becomes jealous of Martyn and Alex's relationship and tries to blackmail them into giving him the money that belonged to Martyn's late father.
 Near the end of the story, Alex cuts Dean's brake line on his motorcycle, which leads to Dean dying in a crash.